hashmap-kz/pgrwl/CONTRIBUTING.md

 that we would be interested in hearing about.

 - Bug fixes
-    - If you find a bug, please first report it using Github Issues.
+    - If you find a bug, please first report it using GitHub Issues.
 - New Features
-    - If you'd like to accomplish something in the plugin that it doesn't already do, describe the problem in a new Github Issue.
+    - If you'd like to accomplish something in the plugin that it doesn't already do, describe the problem in a new GitHub Issue.
     - If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
 In some cases, `enhancement`s may not align well with the project objectives at the time.